jina-ai/docs/chapters/extend/driver.rst

 There are two steps to adding an extension of a Jina `Driver`:

 1. Decide which `Driver` class to inherit from.
-2. Overwrite the **Core** method of the `Driver`.
+2. Overwrite the **core** method of the `Driver`.

 Implementation
 ^^^^^^^^^^^^^^^

-If you want to create a customized `Executor` and it's associated `Driver`, follow the table below to decide which `BaseDriver` class to inherit from.
+If you want to create a customized `Executor` and its associated `Driver`, follow the table below to decide which `BaseDriver` class to inherit from.
-After creating your customized `Driver` class, you need to implement your own Core method based on your specific need.
+After creating your customized `Driver` class, you need to implement your own core method based on your specific need.

 .. list-table:: Built-in Driver to Inherit
    :widths: 25 25 50 25